-The story is told from the individual and small unit level often failing to describe larger unit actions or explaining how the individual actions fit into the total picture.
-Let is shared of what happened on the Canadian and British beachheads.
+Told from the point of view of the soldier and small unit level, Ambrose often failed to describe larger unit actions or explained how the individual actions fit into the total picture.
+Canadian and British beachheads receive little coverage.
 Historical controversies are often given minimal coverage.
-These are simply good stories of many individual experiences.
+These are simply good stories of many personal experiences

 This is a book about the American achievement in Normandy.
 The individual courage and independence of the American small unit leaders is the big story of this book.